Anshorei/zeronet_cryptography/README.md

 # ZeruCrypt
-A cryptograph interface for ZeroNet/zerunet.
+A rust cryptography interface for ZeroNet/zerunet.

 ## verify